groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.utils/memorycleaner/_index.md

 ```

-Clears temp files, created by PDF in system temp directory.
+Clears temp files created by GroupDocs.Viewer in the system temp directory.

 ### clearFontRegistry() {#clearFontRegistry--}
 ```